-We've all been there.
-We're struggling in our current position and start daydreaming about doing something completely different.
+We have all been there.
+We are struggling in our current position and start daydreaming about doing something completely different.
 A new job, a new industry, a new location; it all sounds very appealing at that moment.

-But before you hand in your notice and embark on a brave new adventure, there are some things you need to consider first.
-So here are three things to think about before making a big career change.
+But before you hand in your notice and embark on a brave new adventure, here are 3 Things To Consider Before Making A Big Career Change.

 3 Things To Consider Before Making A Big Career Change